 this example outputs “$c is now 10”

-So it is pretty simple we can use macros to declare other functions or callbacks like “on ui_control” and use it to create all kinds of code elements we can imagine
+We can use macros to declare other functions or callbacks like “on ui_control” and use it to create all kinds of code elements we can imagine

 this macro creates a slider with a custom image and also positions it